-Currently, we are implementing a 3-phase project aimed at describing the range of approaches used globally to engage men proactively in the prevention of violence against women.
-This project involves
+We are hosting an online, international survey of men who have attended events related to preventing gender-based violence.
+This is the third phase of a larger project aimed at describing the range of approaches used globally to engage men proactively in the prevention of violence against women.
+Past phases of the project included:

 - An online survey of international violence prevention agencies, and men's and fatherhood organizations to assess worldwide efforts to engage men in violence prevention.